nikitn2/tendeq/README.md

 ––––––

-As mentioned in the license, using this code for any academic or commercial purpose requires attribution to the paper for which it was created: "Tensor networks enable the calculation of turbulence probability distributions" (2025); N. Gourianov, P. Givi, D. Jaksch, S. B. Pope."
+If you find this code useful, please cite the paper for which it was written: "Tensor networks enable the calculation of turbulence probability distributions" (2025); N. Gourianov, P. Givi, D. Jaksch, S. B. Pope."